srobo/docs/competitor_resources/pre_kickstart_activities.md

 # Pre-Kickstart Activities

-The pre-Kickstart activities provide a basic introduction to the kit which can be completed before Kickstart.
+The pre-Kickstart activities provide a basic introduction to robotics, through our simulator, which can be completed before Kickstart.

 We recommend you work through them as a team, so you can learn from each other.
 If you have any issues, just ask us on [Discord](/docs/tutorials/discord).